Singular perturbations models in phase transitions for anisotropic higher-order materials: Notation and preliminaries

 Both functionals above are lower semicontinuous with respect to the strong convergence in $L^2(\Omega)$, they coincide if and only if $\Gamma$-$\lim_{\e\to0} G_\e$ exists, and in this case the $\Gamma$-limit coincides with their common value.

 We conclude this section proving a characterization of the density introduced in \eqref{density}.
 In view of the asymptotic analysis, the following proposition makes irrelevant the choice of the orthonormal basis $\{\nu_1,...,\nu_{d-1},\nu\}$ fixed in the definitions \eqref{Q^nu} and \eqref{A_nu}.
+In the following we let $SO(d)$ denote the group of $d\times d$ orthogonal matrices with determinant equal to $1$.

-\begin{proposition} For every $\nu\in\Sd$, and for every $R\in SO(d)$ such that $R\nu=\nu$ it holds
+\begin{proposition} For every $\nu\in\Sd$ and for every $R\in SO(d)$ such that $R\nu=\nu$ it holds

 Moreover, $g$ is upper semicontinuous. \end{proposition} \begin{proof} We first prove \eqref{densitytris}.
 Fix $\nu\in\Sd$ and let $\e\in(0,1)$, $R\in SO(d)$ satisfying $R\nu=\nu$, and $v\circ R\in \A^\nu_\e$.
 We claim that for every $\eta\in(0,\e)$, there exists a function $w_\eta\in \A_\eta^\nu$ such that